LexiFi/dead_code_analyzer/docs/coding_style/CODING_STYLE.md

 make: Leaving directory '/tmp/docs/coding_style/unit'
 ```

-The analyzer reports 5 coding style issues in `tmp/docs/coding_style/unit/unit.ml`.
+The analyzer reports 3 coding style issues in `tmp/docs/coding_style/unit/unit.ml`.
 They all have the form `unit pattern <name>`.
-Among them, the to reported
-`other` are actually duplicates due to a limitation.
-Let's ignore them.

-> [!IMPORTANT]
-> **Limitation**
->
-> In some cases, the analyzer may report `other` instead of the actual pattern.
-> This happens for patterns matching more complex expressions than names.

 The names listed (`input`, `print, `r`) are the values of type `unit`.

 > [!TIP]